mlinderm/npsv2/README.md

     output=tests/results/1_1865644_1866241_DEL.propose.npsv2.refine.vcf.gz
 ```

 When reviewing the pileup, the GIAB SV description appears to be "left shifted" from the true location as estimated from long-read sequencing data (approximately 1:1866429-1867023).
-NPSV (and other tools) incorrectly genotype the original SV description as homozygous reference.
-The NPSV proposal algorithm selects the alternative description where the actual data is most similar to simulated data for non-reference genotypes.
-The VCF calls produced by `refine` (shown below for this example) contain the alternate and original genotypes and PLs, the alternate and original Mahalanobis distance (smaller is better) and the alternate SV description.
-For this variant, `refine` selects 1:1866388-1867000 as the best SV description.
-The minimum non-reference distance for that SV description is 8.0, compared to 570.1 for the original description.
+NPSV-deep (and other tools) incorrectly genotype the original SV description as homozygous reference.
+The SV refine algorithm selects the alternative description where the actual data is most similar to simulated data for non-reference genotypes.
+The VCF entries produced by `refine` (shown below for this example) contain the alternate and original genotypes, the alternate and original distances (smaller is better) and the alternate SV description.
+For this variant, `refine` selects 1:1866441-1867038 as the best SV description.
 The alternate SV description is correctly genotyped as heterozygous.

 ```
+GT:DS:DHFFC:FS:SOR:ALTS:OGT:ODS:CL	0/1:0.642001,0.196222,0.844626:0.447:9:2.825:2205:0/0:0.0597,0.8897,0.9322:1866441_1867038
 ```

 Note that due to the random simulations the distances will differ between runs.

 ## FAQ